AWeber and Mailchimp are the leading giants in the world of email marketing.

 Keep reading to find out more.

-The two most popular email marketing services, Mailchimp and Aweber, continue to lead the market, both in terms of their features and price.
+The two most popular email marketing services, Mailchimp (read our Mailchimp review) and Aweber (read our Aweber review), continue to lead the market, both in terms of their features and price.
 However, you only need one, and choosing between these two is often a daunting task.
 So it’s best to think wisely before you get started.

 The basic service you’re looking for is an easy subscribe/unsubscribe option, excellent deliverability, and good support.
 All email marketing services, including Aweber and Mailchimp, provide these.